Efficient Sparse Secure Aggregation for Federated Learning

 \subsubsection{Secure Sum of Factors}

 In the third step of the compressed secure aggregation protocol, each client $i$ has a scalar factor $\alpha_i \in \mathbb{R}^+$ and would like to obtain the sum of all factors $\alpha = \sum_{i=1}^C \alpha_i$.
-In SMC, since we may only work with integers, it is necessary to convert these factors into a fixed-point representation, which in turn can be easily represented with integer coding.
-When choosing parameters $a$ and $\lambda$ of the fixed-point representation (see \eqref{eq:fixed-point-represention}), we must account for potential overflows when summing together the $C$ scalar factors.
-In practice, $\lambda$ is fixed to 32 bits in order to have a reasonable precision without unnecessarily increasing the size of the working field.
+Firstly, each client will convert his scalar factor from $\mathbb{R}^+$ into $\mathbb{Z}_{2^{\lambda}}$ with the fixed point representation (see Eq.~\eqref{eq:fixed-point-represention}).
+When choosing the fixed-point parameters $a$ and $\lambda$, we must account for potential overflows when summing together the $C$ scalar factors.
+In practice, $\lambda$ is fixed to $32$ bits in order to have a reasonable precision without unnecessarily increasing the size of the working field.
 Subsequently, $a$ is chosen so as to avoid this potential overflow.

-After this representation conversion, the clients will securely evaluate the sum of these converted factors in $\mathbb{Z}_{2^{\lambda}}$, again using the secure sum protocol of Alg.~\ref{algo:secure-sum}.
+After this representation conversion, the clients will securely evaluate the sum of these converted factors in $\mathbb{Z}_{2^{\lambda}}$, using the secure sum protocol of Alg.~\ref{algo:secure-sum}.
 Finally, each client will convert the resulting factor back into the initial space $\mathbb{R}^+$.